benwilber/temple/README.md

 # `temple`

 A commandline program that renders template files with structured context inputs.
-It is most often used to transform JSON data from a web API to a suitable presentation format, such as HTML.
-It's a basic, yet flexible, tool that can be extended with [Lua](https://www.lua.org/) to perform any kind of advanced templating task from the commandline or a shell pipeline.
+It is most often used to transform JSON data from a web API to a presentation format such as HTML.
+It's a basic, yet flexible tool that can be extended with [Lua](https://www.lua.org/) to perform any kind of advanced templating task from the commandline or a shell pipeline.

 In addition to JSON, `temple` can also read context inputs as YAML, simple `KEY=value`, as well as from the environment.
 It is often used as a powerful alternative to tools like `envsubst`, which are used to render configuration files from parameters given as environment variables in 12-factor/Heroku-ish type environments.